IC27 Mock Test Sample 12

 d) Online fraud database

-20. Which factor is NOT considered in reinsurance program design?
+20. Which factor is NOT considered while designing a reinsurance program?

 a) Estimate of profit